briangordon/briangordon.github.com/_posts/2019-12-11-docker-dev-env.md

 This section is a collection of pointers for Docker beginners to help with common tasks that you might want to perform with your container.

 - If you want to pull files out of your container's home directory, navigate to `/var/lib/docker/volumes/` on the host.
 Do not try to insert files *into* the container this way.
-You should use SCP/SFTP or mount a network share into your container for inbound file transfers.
+For inbound file transfers, you should use the send/receive functionality built into NoMachine, use SCP/SFTP, or mount a network share into your container.
 - With the Dockerfile above, any changes outside your user's home directory will be persisted to the overlay filesystem, which can't be easily accessed outside of Docker.
 - To stop your container, run `docker stop dev`.
 To start it again, run `docker start dev`.
 Don't call `docker run` again as it will create a brand new container.
 - To delete the (stopped) container, run `docker rm dev`.
 To delete the image, run `docker image rm dev`.
 To delete unused volumes, run `docker volume prune`.